codeaches/codeaches.github.io/_posts/spring-jms/activemq/1800-01-01-spring-boot-embedded-activemq-5-jms-integration.md

   }
 ```

-Create a consumer service class which uses Spring's JmsListener to recieve the data from JMS.
+Create a consumer class which uses Spring's `JmsListener` to recieve the data from embedded Active MQ server.

 `com.codeaches.activmq.embedded.JmsConsumer.java`